unitedcoresystems/Bootcampclass-2023/Projects/Project-04_3-Tier-Architecture/Step-01.md

 Hex code or GUID (L to show codes, Enter = 8300): [press Enter]

 Command (? for help): w

+Final checks complete.
+About to write GPT data.
+THIS WILL OVERWRITE EXISTING PARTITIONS!!

+Do you want to proceed?
+(Y/N): y
 ```

 This will create a new partition on /dev/xvdf.
 After this, you can format the partition and mount it as needed.